arlac77/repository-provider/README.md

 ### optionsFromEnvironment

-Extract options suitable for the constructor form the given set of environment variables
+Extract options suitable for the constructor form the given set of environment variables.

 #### Parameters